Waifu

 Waifu (/ˈwaɪfuː/ WY-foo) is a term used to refer to a fictional female character toward whom one feels romantic or sexual attraction.
 Husbando (/hʌzˈbændoʊ/ huz-BAN-doh) is the male equivalent of waifu.
 While the term waifu was derived from a scene of the 2002 anime Azumanga Daioh and husbando emerged later as its male equivalent, both terms from the anime and manga fandom have been adopted by various other online media communities to refer to any characters toward whom fans feel romantic or sexual attraction.

 The waifu phenomenon is a form of parasocial relationship where individuals develop genuine emotional attachments to fictional characters.
 As of 2025, approximately 38% of anime fans report having a waifu or husbando.
-Modern artificial intelligence chatbots also allow fans to interact with digital representations of their waifus.
-People who have waifus have faced discrimination and stigmatization and continue to do so, although the practice has been gaining growing acceptance and popularity in recent years.
+Modern generative AI chatbots also allow fans to interact with digital representations of their waifus, especially through virtual, extended, and augmented reality.

 History

 A cosplayer at Anime Expo 2016 dressed up as a trash can for Chitoge Kirisaki from Nisekoi, a reference to the meme "your waifu is trash".

 The word waifu is a loanword that derives from the English word wife as rendered in Japanese phonology.
 The earliest use of waifu has been traced back to the 2002 anime Azumanga Daioh, where the teacher Mr. Kimura referred to his wife using a phrase that Western anime viewers interpreted as my waifu.
 The male counterpart term, husbando (a fictional male character toward whom fans feel romantic or sexual attraction), emerged years later.
 The term follows the same linguistic pattern as waifu, deriving from the English word husband adapted through Japanese phonology.

 The concept gained mainstream attention in 2009 when a Japanese man held a wedding ceremony to marry his waifu, with the ceremony broadcast live to thousands of viewers.
 Within anime and manga fan communities, waifus encompass any fictional female character that appeals to fans, often selected based on physical appearance, personality traits, or compelling character development.